 Waldemar Guenter died on November 29, 2014, after a short battle with pancreatic cancer.
 "Wally," as he was known to friends, wasn't just a photographer.
-He was also a poet and writer who used that talent as a sort of therapy, against the bad nightmares he was having after discovering Hazirah's body in the woods at Ball's Falls.
+He was a poet and writer who used his talents as a therapy against the bad nightmares he was having after discovering Hazirah's bloody body in the woods at Ball's Falls.
 Wally’s book, The New Crusades, came out of that traumatic experience.

 He told me, before he died, that he wished that all the guns in the world would be turned into flowers...or cameras.
-Like John Lennon, he wished there were no wars, although he felt there was a need for religion, or at least some faith in a power beyond ourselves.
+Like John Lennon, he wished there were no wars, although he felt there was a need for religion, or at least some kind of faith in a power beyond ourselves.

 Waldemar Guenter - now deceased

 The drive was only 40 minutes from his home, down the QEW, off at Burlington Street, past all the steel factories, what Wally called the roller coaster ride, and then up the mountain to Fennell Avenue and Mohawk College.

 Wally often popped in Gerry Rafferty's "City to City" or "Snakes and Ladders" and grooved to songs like, "Baker Street," "Right Down The Line," and "Stuck in the Middle With You":

 I got the feeling that something ain't right, /

 I'm so scared in case I fall off my chair, /

 And I'm wondering how I'll get down the stairs, /